vseryakov/backendjs/README.md

 The file API provides ability to store and retrieve files.
 The operations are similar to the Icon API.

+This is implemented by the `files` module from the core.
+To disable this functionality specify `-deny-modules=files`.

 - `/file/get`

     Return a file with given prefix and name, the contents are returned in the response body.